itzg/docker-minecraft-server/README.md

         -e CF_SERVER_MOD=/modpacks/SkyFactory_4_Server_4.1.0.zip \
         -p 25565:25565 -e EULA=TRUE --name mc itzg/minecraft-server

+#### Modpack data directory

+By default, CurseForge modpacks are expanded into the sub-directory `/data/FeedTheBeast` and executed from there.
+(The default location was chosen for legacy reasons, when Curse and FTB were maintained together.)

+The directory can be changed by setting `CF_BASE_DIR`, such as `-e CF_BASE_DIR=/data`.

 #### Buggy start scripts

 Some modpacks have buggy or overly complex start scripts.
 You can avoid using the bundled start script and use this image's standard server-starting logic by adding `-e USE_MODPACK_START_SCRIPT=false`.